 Artist Statement – Janet Greco

-I record the world of subcultures.
-Immersing myself in environments of interest, I document them over very long periods of time.
-In Spain, my work has focused on the modern day persistence of religious rituals and rural traditions, such as the equestrian fiestas of Menorca which I have photographed extensively since 2003.
+In Spain, my work has focused on the the modern day persistence of religious rituals and rural traditions, such as the equestrian fiestas of Menorca which I have photographed extensively since 2003.

-Across both the film and digital archive, my New Jersey photographs often show the lost or disappearing remnants of the places I knew as a girl.
-Solitary, contemplative scenes, might be tinged with the ironic observations a foreigner might have, obscuring the remnants of an abandoned past.
+Across both my film and digital archives, my New Jersey photographs often show the lost or disappearing remnants of the places I knew as a girl.
+Solitary, contemplative scenes, might be tinged with the ironic observations a foreigner might have, noting the often over-protected and commercialized environments that became the norm during my years in Europe, obscuring the remnants of an abandoned past.